Anheurystics/Wyatt/docs/TUTORIAL.md

 ## Part 4: Textures
 2D textures are usually for projecting images onto geometry to give more detail, instead of relying on just flat colors.
 To use 2D textures, you have to **UV map** each vertex of a geometry to a certain texture coordinate.
 This specifies how the image should be "drawn" in the triangle.
 The texture coordinates are in the range [0, 0] to [1, 1], where [0, 0] is the lower left corner and [1, 1] is the upper right corner.

 Texture coordinates (also referred to as UV coordinates) are treated as another attributes, and are specified in a way similar to position and color attributes.
-So given our quad example:
+So given the quad example:
 ```js
 vert basic(vec3 pos, vec3 color, vec2 uv) {
     <uniforms>